macleginn/bivaltyp/content/languages/descriptions/Dargwa_Kubachi.md

 ![G.S.'s photo]({{ site_url_j }}/images/Sulaibanov.jpg "G.S.'s photo")

-The data were gathered in {{ data_collection_year }} fromAmirbek Magomedov.
+The data were gathered in {{ data_collection_year }} from Amirbek Magomedov.
 The Russian version of the questionnaire was used for elicitation.

 ## How to cite
 > Sulaibanov, Gasangusen.
 2025.
 Bivalent patterns in {{ language_external}}.